qkzk/fm/development.md

 #### Summary

+- Removed "terminal" & "terminal flags" from configuration.
+Shell programs are opened in the same window and doesn't require new terminal.
+- Press Shift+V to enter visual selection (directory & tree display modes).
+Flag files by moving up or down.

 #### Changelog

 ## TODO

 - [x] Remove terminal from configuration.
 Move "open in window" to opener and share common command function
+- [x] visual flagging like ranger V
 - [ ] allow letter binds in every navigate + selection menu like tui & cli applications

 ### Other ideas